jellyfin-archive/jellyfin-docs/general/administration/installing.md

 sudo dpkg --install jellyfin-ffmpeg_4.2.1-3-stretch_amd64.deb
 ```

-If you run into any dependency errors, run this and it will install them and jellyfin-ffmpeg:
+If you run into any dependency errors, run this and it will install them and jellyfin-ffmpeg.

 ```bash
 sudo apt install -f
 ```

 Due to the number of command line options that must be passed, it is easiest to create a small script (here called jellyfin.sh) to run Jellyfin.

-Type:

 ```bash
 sudo nano jellyfin.sh